BaseMax/PHPTodoListAJAX/README.md

-# PHPTodoListWithAjax
+# PHP Todo-List with Ajax

-This is a simple PHP program that let you create , delete , ...
-Todos in simplest way.
+This is a simple PHP web-application that let you create, edit, delete the tasks in the simplest way.

 For start you should create a new Database and two table like below: